JayaDeHart/TilePlace/README.md

 <h2>Testing</h2>
 The route GET "/boardstate" will return you a 180x320 2 dimensional array with color hex codes as values.
 This represents the drawable canvas on a pixel-pixel level

 The route POST "/boardstate" expects data in a {x,y,color} format, representing the position and color of a single pixel to be updated.
-The api will respond with "succes" or
+The api will respond with "success" or
-"failure".
+"failure"

 On the frontend, creating a new pixel will simultaneously post to this route and emit a socket.io event with the same information.
 This causes all instances of the frontend to update with the new pixel without creating a new request to the database